 Blood Sciences also have a laboratory at Castle Hill Hospital which analyses the common tests throughout the normal working day at this expanding hospital site.

 Histology and Neuropathology operate together as Cellular Pathology at Hull Royal Infirmary.
-The Microbiology Service is based in the main tower block at Hull Royal Infirmary with a satellite laboratory at Castle Hill Hospital providing Virology.
+The Microbiology Service is based in the main tower block at Hull Royal Infirmary.
+Virology is located at Hull Royal Infirmary in the Pathology Building.

 Pathology plays a crucial role in medical research enabling the Trust to provide services essential for the continuation and expansion of modern medicine.